A bagua map only works when you stop treating your home like a flat diagram and start reading the entrance correctly.

 Do I need a compass to use the bagua correctly?

 Not always.
-In many modern homes, especially apartments and irregular layouts, the more useful approach is to read the space from the main entrance and see how the rooms function in daily life.
-A compass can help in some cases, but it is not the first tool I reach for.
+In many modern homes, especially apartments and irregular layouts, the more useful approach is to read the space from the main entrance and observe how the rooms function in daily life.
+A compass can help in some cases.
+It is not the first tool I reach for.

 Can I apply the map to a studio apartment?

 Absolutely, and studios often respond fast because every change affects the whole space.
-The trick is to define zones clearly, keep the entrance open, and avoid mixing sleep, work, and storage without boundaries.
-Small spaces punish sloppiness.
+Define zones clearly, keep the entrance open, and avoid mixing sleep, work, and storage without boundaries.
+Small spaces punish sloppiness more than large ones do.

-What if one area is a bathroom or closet?
+What if one area is a bathroom or a closet?

 Mei Chen